 Whether an employee resigns from the job or is let go by the management, they are paid all the dues for their service till the last working day as FnF or full and final settlement.
 This includes any additional earnings or deductions as well.

-Major activities included in the full and final settlement
+Major components & activities included in the full and final settlement

 The full and final settlement consists of clearances from various departments like IT, finance, HR, and admin.
 Also, it is important to understand which components to include while calculating the final dues payable to the employee.
 Let’s look at each of the activities in detail: